dornfussenegger/DynamicIL/README.md

 With the Package DynamicIL (MIT Licence) can classes be created during runtime using the Reflection Emit Library.
 Works with .net Full Framework and also with .net Core.

+Important in this context is, that you have to know, how you can create dynamic code in .net.
+There are different approaches:

+* Creating and Compiling Code
+* Emit Objects with Code with IL Emit
+* Use the .net Scripting Engine (ex.
+Ironpython)

+With creating and compiling code at runtime, you can get results very fast.
+But, the compile process is not the fastest.
+If you use the .net scripting engine, you can change the code during runtime, because it is only interpreted.

+This Library uses a complete diffent way: it builds objects with .net Emit, where the IL Code is generated during runtime, and, in full framework enviruments it can be saved to disk for reusing the results.

+The advantage of generating the code with IL: it is fast.
+And the result can be taken from any library via reflection.
+If you want to build a Webservice on the fly, generating or parsing json, this is an interessting option.

 Example:

             CustomTypeCreator ct = new CustomTypeCreator("testassembly", "test.dll");